jarnik/ouya_iap_openfl/README.md

 Enter the above mentioned into the Main.hx.

-IAPHandler class defines multiple callback methods (onProductListReceived, onPurchaseSuccess, etc.).
+IAPHandler.hx class defines multiple callback methods (onProductListReceived, onPurchaseSuccess, etc.).
 Subclass it and override the methods with your own handlers.
+One such example subclass is a MyIAPHandler.hx.

 The JNI bindings are contained within a src\java\com\jarnik\iaptest\OUYA_IAP.java class.
 It's mostly a copy-pasted "iap-sample-app" from the ODK.